humdansfw/PatientExperience/README.md

 ## Usage

 Not all functions are shown as many are wrapped in larger functions in order ot automate processes.
+The patientexperienceanalysis3.ipynb file demonstrates usage.

 ```python
 import patientexperiencepipeline as pep